Part one of our two part Enzo Custom suit review includes an overview of their website and in-person measurement process.

 Monica, the Showroom Coordinator, greets me with a smile.
 She offers me whiskey or sparkling water.
 After a few pleasantries, I meet Jared Bethune, the Executive Clothier at Enzo DC with whom I'll be working.

 Jared and I start by talking about my work dress code, how frequently I wear suits, and my current suit arsenal.

 I work in business development for my day job and attend a number of functions in the evening.
-I don't dress in suits every day, though, and I can wear denim and sneakers to the office if I don't have a client meeting or an event.
+I don't dress in suits every day, though, and I can wear denim and

 We also address my unusual body type.
 I stand 5'7.25″, and have an 8-9 drop between my chest and waist.
 My height makes nearly all off-the-rack Regular jackets far too long, but I'm actually too tall for some of today's cropped Short jackets.
 I need a unique length.